Leave from work can also be unpaid. In which cases, under what conditions, how, and to whom all unpaid leave can be approved is explained below.

 Employees in an employment relationship have all rights and obligations suspended if they are absent from work for the following five reasons:

 In these situations, unpaid leave and suspension of employment are mandatory for the employee using them.
-The employer is obliged to enable this.
+The employer is obliged to enable this with resignation.

 In the case of the suspension of employment in the mentioned situations, the employee has the right to return to work within 15 days from the expiration of the suspension period.
 If they do not return within 15 days from the expiration date, the employer may terminate their employment.